-Exhibit 1 - List of outstanding Committee recommendations
+Exhibit - Status of outstanding Committee recommendations

-1 - List of outstanding Co mmittee recommendations PAC REPORT YEAR OUTSTANDING RECOMMENDATION STATUS Second Rep ort of PAC - 22 nd Legislature - tabled Ma rch 3, 1993 1993 12a,b .
+PAC REPORT OUTSTANDING RECOMMENDATION STATUS YEAR Second Rep ort of PAC - 22 nd Legislature - tabled Mai rch 3, 1993 1993 12a,b .
 The Government should establish consistent policies for entertainment, employee recognition, advertising and donations for all organizations and the policies should be made public.
-Not implemented (as at March 31, 2001).
+Not implemented (as at March 31, 2002).
 The Government does not have consistent policies for entertainment, employee recognition, advertising, and donations for all organizations.
 1993 12c.
 The Legislative Secretary Expense Regulations should be changed to specify conditions for assigning vehicles.
-Not implemented (as at March 31, 2001).
+Not implemented (as at March 31, 2002).
 The Government has not changed these regulations.
-Third Repor t of PAC - 22 nd Legislature - tabled March n 19, 1993 1993 (3 rd) 1994 (6 th) 1995 (7 th) 1996 (1 st) 1997 (2 nd) In its reports of 1993, 1994, 1995 and 1996, PAC recommends: 3.
+Third Repor t of PAC - 22 nd Legislature - tabled March 19, 1993 1993 (3 rd) 1994 (6 th) 1995 (7 th) 1996 (1 st) 1997 (2 nd) In its reports of 1993, 1994, 1995 and 1996, PAC recommends: 3.
 The Government should study the implications and issues related to the preparation of a multi-year financial plan for the Government as a whole.
-4. As to the matter of annual financial plans showing proposed revenue-raising programs and spending programs of all government organizations, and the matter of a multi-year plan for all government organizations, this Committee recommends that the Office of the Provincial Auditor, the Crown Investments Corporation and the Department of Finance undertake discussions on this issue, and return to this Committee with a joint report.
-During these discussions, the Committee asks that the advice of the Institute of Chartered Accountants of Saskatchewan and the Provincial Audit Committee be sought.
-Study deferred by PAC.
+4. As to the matter of annual financial plans showing proposed revenue-raising programs and spending programs of all any appropriate and the Study deferred by PAC. (as at March 31, 2002).
 The Government has not presented a study to the Committee for consideration.
 In its October 1995 response to PAC's Seventh Report, the Government stated this recommendation contains a number of issues that significantly impact government processes, including governance and financial planning and reporting.
 The Government is in the process of studying these issues and assessing the implications.
-Until the Government has fully analysed the concerns, the basis for its current budget and its operating processes will be maintained.
-The PAC, in its April 1997 Second Report of the 23 rd Legislature, stated it "is satisfied with the Government's explanation that it currently prepares a comprehensive financial plan, and that multi-year budgeting on a government-wide basis would significantly impact a number of government processes, including governance, financial planning and reporting.
+Until the Government has fully analysed the government organizations, and the matter of a multi-year plan for all government organizations, this Committee recommends that the Office of the Provincial Auditor, the Crown Investments Corporation and the Department of Finance undertake discussions on this issue, and return to this Committee with a joint report.
+During these discussions, the Committee asks that the advice of the Institute of Chartered Accountants of Saskatchewan and the Provincial Audit Committee be sought. concerns, the basis for its current budget and its operating processes will be maintained.
+PAC, in its April 1997 Second Report of the 23 rd Legislature, stated it "is satisfied with the Government's explanation that it currently prepares a comprehensive financial plan, and that multi-year budgeting on a government-wide basis would significantly impact a number of government processes, including governance, financial planning and reporting.
 Consequently the Committee decided that it is premature for the Government to consider moving towards multi-year, government-wide planning information until such time as there have been standards and consistency developed for reporting this information".
-In its Third Report of the 23 rd Legislature, In its Third Report of the 23 rd Legislature, tabled in April 1999, PAC reaffirmed its position that "it is premature for the Government to consider moving towards multi-year, government-wide planning
+In its Third Report of the 23 rd Legislature, tabled in April 1999, PAC reaffirmed its position that "it is premature for the Government to consider moving towards